hargoniX/bachelor/thesis/thesis.typ

 There is one considerable difference compared to the receive procedure, the buffers have to be returned to the @DMA allocator after the hardware marked them as processed.
 For this reason, the transmit procedure maintains 4 additional values:
-1. The @DMA allocator that is shared with the receive part
+1. The @DMA allocator that is shared with the receive part.
-2. An array with buffers similar to the one in the receive part
+2. An array with buffers similar to the one in the receive part.
 3. The `tx_index` which points to the next location we write a packet to.
-4. The `clean_index` which marks the location of the next descriptor that we need to free
+4. The `clean_index` which marks the location of the next descriptor that we need to free.

 The driver only maintains one invariant on this state, `tx_index` is always equal to TDT.
 The procedure for transmitting a packet is unsurprisingly also very similar to the receive one:
 1. "Clean" the queue by freeing as many buffers as possible.
 This step frees all buffers from `clean_index` to the first one that doesn't have DD set.
 2. Insert the read descriptor at `tx_index`.
-3. Replace the buffer that we remember for `tx_index` with the one that was just placed
+3. Replace the buffer that we remember for `tx_index` with the one that was just placed.
 4. Advance TDT and `tx_index`.

 Just like the receive procedure the transmit one also implements a batching procedure on top of this by repeating steps